 Plus: convention is out the window.
 “Routine and ritualistic patterns around eating are very common in people with eating disorders.
 Structure can be a really important element of recovery, especially in the early days,” explains Lisette.
 “Deviating away from set times, specific meal plans and planned routines can be challenging.”
 That presents an opportunity too.

 For those used to restricting themselves to routines and “safe foods”, Christmas is an opportunity to challenge yourself and push towards recovery.

 Ironically, at a time when most people are excited to socialise and connect with others, those suffering from anorexia, bulimia, binge-eating and other disordered eating patterns may retreat from celebrations entirely.
-This large scale study from 2009 revealed that social withdrawal and anxiety related to social situations are common complaints among adults and adolescents with disordered eating.
+This large scale study revealed that social withdrawal and anxiety related to social situations are common complaints among adults and adolescents with disordered eating.

 “Christmas can be a very difficult time for those of us who have a complex relationship around food,” says Renee McGregor, an eating disorder specialist dietician.
 “With so much food available, anxiety levels can soar adding more stress to an already stressed out body.

 "It is important to remember that food is not the enemy, but it does become the focus that provides a false sense of security that you ‘are in control’.